 Q1: What is PI Developers Club?

 A: The PI Developers Club (PI DevClub) is an online offering that provides resources for extending PI System capabilities beyond what comes out of the box.
 PI DevClub can be considered the next version of OSIsoft Virtual Campus, and offers members-only and public features.
 The public and member-exclusive features include discussion forums, a comprehensive development PI System, facilitated training, documentation, technical content, and access to the community.
 While the bulk of activity takes place in PI Square, the OSIsoft online community, customers with active Software Reliance Program (SRP) can use phone and email to initiate support cases on development issues as well.
 PI DevClub is intended to facilitate communication and collaboration on PI System programming and integration between OSIsoft partners, customers, employees and 3rd parties.
-To see how you can join the club refer to this document.
+To see how you can join the club refer to the OSIsoft Registrations homepage.

 Q2: Is PI Developers Club for me?